arongeerts/pyrovision/README.md

 create intuitive wrappers for your development teams around the core product or even apply automated checks
 on planned changes before actually committing them.

+### React to Infrastructure changes in your environment using events

+**Pyrovision** can be integrated with event services, so that other applications can respond to changes in your environment.
+The current implementation supports AWS SNS, but can be extended with other event services, such as Kafka, Queues or EventBridge.

 ## Get started

 This repository holds a docker-compose file that can be used to set up